-For more information on the Cost-Benefit Analysis Unit, please contact Chris Henrichson, senior policy analyst.
+For more information on the Cost-Benefit Analysis Unit, please contact Chris Henrichson, unit director.

 This study, funded by the National Institute of Justice, will explore whether providing incarcerated people with access to video visitation improves the nature and frequency of prisoners’ contact with their families and other people who support them.
 It will also explore if these contacts improve their compliance with custodial rules and outcomes after their release from prison.

 In 2012, the City of New York launched the nation’s first social impact bond—an innovative form of pay-for-success contracting that leverages private funding to finance public services—to fund the Adolescent Behavioral Learning Experience (ABLE) program, a large-scale initiative serving 16- to 18- year old youth detained in New York City’s Rikers Island jail.